satansdeer/satansdeer.github.com/_posts/2018-03-19-gradient-coin-tutorial-part-2.markdown

 categories: js react ethereum dapps erc721
 image: erc721-2.jpg
 ---
 In [last part](http://maksimivanov.com/posts/gradient-coin-tutorial) we created our own non-fungible token.
-For the sake of simplicity we didn't create as many fields as CryptoKitties have and went with just 2.
+For the sake of simplicity, we didn't create as many fields as CryptoKitties have and went with just 2.
 Inner and outer color of our GradientToken.
-In this part we'll add an auction to be able to trade them.
+In this part, we'll add an auction to be able to trade them.

 ## How Will It Work

-We'll use a separate contract to manage trading our GradientToken.
+We'll use a separate contract to manage trading of our GradientToken.
 It will have the following interface:

 * `createAuction(_tokenId, _price, _seller)` - creates new auction.
 Transfers the token to itself until the auction is ended.
-* `bid(_tokenId)` - bids, if everything is fine and the size of the bid was bigger than auction price – transferm token to buyer and money to seller.
+* `bid(_tokenId)` - bids, if everything is fine and the size of the bid was bigger than auction price – transform token to buyer and money to the seller.
 * `cancelAuction(_tokenId)` - cancels the auction, returns token to original owner.

 So when you want to sell your token - you create an auction and then it waits for the successful bid or for cancel.